ansilove/ansilove/README.md

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 It's developed from ground up with the vision to compile just fine on your platform.
 Be sure to link against `libgd` when compiling which is also needed when running the binary.
 Supported compilers are `gcc` and `Clang`, others may work but aren't tested.
 All files include the C standard headers.
 An exception is compilation on `Mac OS X`, where defines in the sources ensure importing `<Foundation/Foundation.h>`.
-I for one develop AnsiLove/C on a Mac, you'll find a Xcode project file in this repository.
+We use Mac OS X and Linux for AnsiLove/C development.
+You'll find a Xcode project file in this repository.
+Additional there's a shell script that builds AnsiLove/C on Ubuntu, it should compile on other distros as well.

 # Why porting to C?

 There are many reasons for doing this, most notably PHP interpreter independence and performance.
-A solid C foundation is also perfect for creating libraries or frameworks and it can easily embedded into applications.
-Webservers, able to execute C code and binaries would benefit form this port as well.
+A solid C foundation is just perfect for creating libraries and frameworks and it can easily embedded into applications.
+We already mentioned portability: while there isn't a PHP CLI available for every system, there are very few computer architectures for which a C compiler does not exist.
+Another aspect is evolution.
+There are certain situations where PHP is limited.
+So AnsiLove/C is not an one to one porting of it' ancestor, it's overall improved and even introduces new features.

-# Cocoa / Foundation developers
+# Cocoa / Foundation bridge

-If you're looking for something to implement into your Cocoa or Foundation applications, I recommend taking a look at my [AnsiLove.framework](https://github.com/ByteProject/AnsiLove.framework), which is smooth, stable and actively maintained.
+If you're looking for something to implement into your Cocoa or Foundation applications, we highly recommend taking a look at @ByteProject's [AnsiLove.framework](https://github.com/ByteProject/AnsiLove.framework), which is smooth, stable and actively maintained.
 It uses a modfied version of [AnsiLove/PHP](http://ansilove.sourceforge.net) as rendering library and provides a Cocoa layer on top of it.
-Once AnsiLove/C is finished, it will replace [AnsiLove/PHP](http://ansilove.sourceforge.net) in my [AnsiLove.framework](https://github.com/ByteProject/AnsiLove.framework), to go all the way native.
+Once AnsiLove/C is finished, it will replace [AnsiLove/PHP](http://ansilove.sourceforge.net) in the [AnsiLove.framework](https://github.com/ByteProject/AnsiLove.framework), to go all the way native.

+# Who pulls the strings

+AnsiLove/C is developed by Stefan Vogt (@ByteProject), Brian Cassidy (@bricas) and Frederic Cambus (@fcambus).

 # License